Why HORUS?

 }

 Same framework, same topics, same scheduler.
 Mix Rust and Python nodes in the same application.
-Use Python for prototyping, Rust for production — or both simultaneously.
+Use Python for prototyping and ML, Rust for production control — or both simultaneously.

 Who Uses HORUS

-• Research labs prototyping new robot behaviors (Python quick iteration)
+• Research labs prototyping new robot behaviors (Python for quick iteration)

 • Startups building production robots (Rust safety + performance)